otrv4/otrv4/otrv4.md

 fingerprints using SHA3-256.
 Thus, the size of the fingerprint in the "Secret Information" section of OTRv3 [3] should be 32 bytes in size.

+(TODO: the section on the question and TLV type 7 is weird)

 To define the SMP values under Ed448, we reuse the previously defined generator for Cramer-Shoup: